shogerr/bluprntr/README.md

 ========

 A Chrome extension (and local server) that saves your Bluprint classes to disk.
-Works on a Windows, Linux or Mac machine.
+Works on a Windows, Mac, or Linux machine.

 Requirements
 ------------